trentlarson/P2P-Docs/README.md

 ==============

-Sync up your shared files, either because they overlap or because you're sharing in a P2P system that makes things... complicated.
+Sync up your shared files, either because they overlap or because you're sharing with a program that makes things... complicated.

-P2P is a great way to share files, privately or publicly.
-However, there are currently a few quirks in the state-of-the-art that make collaboration a bit difficult.

-Let's say, for example, you're working on some historical documentation, and you subscribe to other people's feeds where they share their finds... and you may insert some of their info into your copies, but not all of it: maybe you only want information that's relevant (eg. to your family), or maybe you only fully trust certain people to have good information.
+Let's say, for example, you're working on some historical documentation, and you subscribe to other people's feeds where they share their updates... and you may insert some of their info into your copies, but not all of it: maybe you only want information that's relevant (eg. to your family), or maybe you only fully trust information from certain people.
 Anyway, you may want to know when they make changes, or you may want to apply some of their changes to your copies, or you may want to push your changes out to others.
 Or maybe you want it all.
 Hopefully this will help.

+First, you'll need to know where your shared files are stored.
+Here are some common locations:

+  * In Dropbox, click on the Dropbox icon and "Open Dropbox Folder".

+  * In Vuze, look for a "Vuze Downloads" folder under "Documents".

+  * In AeroFS, click on the AeroFS icon and look at "Browse Library".

+  * In uTorrent, lood for a "uTorrent Downloads" folder under "Documents".

-To use this tool, configure it with the folders on your computer that hold shared files:
+To use this tool, configure it with those folders:

  * If you're subscribing to someone's files, then make that folder the "incoming" folder (eg. a Dropbox or "Vuze Downloads" folder).